savonet/book/installation.md

 `taglib` (the library to read tags in audio files), `mad` (to decode mp3), `lame` (to encode mp3), `cry` (to stream to icecast), `samplerate` (to resample audio) and finally `liquidsoap`.
 The second line (`opam install ...`) actually install the libraries and programs.
+Again, compilation takes some time (around a minute on a recent computer).

 Most of Liquidsoap's dependencies are only optionally installed by opam.
 For instance, if you want to enable ogg encoding and decoding after you've already